 \section{Conclusion}

-In this paper, we develop the adaptive robust pre-averaging realized volatility (ARP) estimation method to handle the heterogeneous heavy-tailed distributions of stock returns.
+In this paper, we develop the adaptive robust pre-averaging realized volatility (ARP) estimation method to handle the heterogeneous heavy-tailed distributions of stock-returns.
 To account for the heterogeneity of the heavy-tailedness from microstructural noises and price jumps, the ARP estimator truncates quadratic pre-averaged random variables according to daily tail indices.
-We show that the proposed ARP estimator achieves sub-Weibull tail concentration with the optimal convergence rate by showing that its upper bound is matched with its lower bound.
+We demonstrate that the proposed ARP estimator achieves sub-Weibull tail concentration with the optimal convergence rate by showing that its upper bound matches its lower bound.
 To estimate large integrated volatility matrices, the ARP estimator is further regularized using the POET procedure, and the asymptotic properties of the POET estimator from the ARP estimator are also investigated.
-In the empirical study, for the purpose of portfolio allocation, the POET estimator based on the ARP estimator performs the best.
+In the empirical study, for the purpose of portfolio allocation, the POET estimator based on the ARP estimator performs best overall.
 These findings suggest that when it comes to estimating the integrated volatility matrices, the proposed ARP estimation procedure helps handle the heterogeneous tail distributions of observed log-returns.

-The non-synchronization could be other source of the heavy-tailness and also the heterogeneity of time intervals can cause some heterogeneous variation.
-However, in this paper, we do not focus on this issue and mainly consider the noise and jump as the source of the heavy-tailness.
-It would be interesting and important to study the observation time point in the aspect of the heavy-tailness.
-Furthermore, there are other possible sources of the heavy-tailness and it is important to know what actually causes heavy-tailness.
-We leave these interesting questions for the future study.
+The non-synchronization could be another source of the heavy-tailedness, and the heterogeneity of time intervals can cause some heterogeneous variation.
+However, in this paper, we do not focus on this issue and mainly consider the noise and jump as the source of the heavy-tailedness.
+It would be worthwhile to study the observation time point as it relates to the heavy-tailedness.
+Furthermore, there are other possible sources of the heavy-tailedness, and it is important to know what actually causes heavy-tailedness.
+On the other hand, in this paper, we consider the simple i.i.d. structure for microstructural noises.
+However, successfully adjusting the bias term coming from microstructural noises depends on their structure.
+In particular, it is difficult to estimate the cross-sectional dependent structure with the non-synchronization observations.
+Thus, it is a worthwhile challenge to develop a robust estimator of the cross-sectional dependent structure of microstructural noises.
+We leave these interesting questions for a future study.